learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-12-setting-up-jekyll.md

 As mentioned above, posts are written in *markdown*.
 If you are not familiar with it, you can take a look at this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) containing all important commands.

-There are many online tools which provides a WYSIWGY editor.
+There are many online tools which provide a WYSIWGY editor.
 A good markdown editor is [Dillinger](http://dillinger.io).
 It has a preview window where you can see the interpreted markdown code.

 A special feature of Jekyll is code highlighting.
 Check out the source code of this post to see how it's done.